 Connections and Apps

-This is a wireless audiophiles dream come true.
+This is a wireless audiophile dream come true.
 No doubt.
-This Festival is rated at 200w and has a 6 channel amplifier inside as well.
+This Festival is rated at 200w and has a 6-channel amplifier inside as well.
 I almost expected it to cut corners with connective options in the way of just how powerful the unit is and can be.

 Installation and connection to a Wifi network is a breeze.
 Once coded in, you can start streaming your music from various applications, or even voice control with the Google Home Assistant unit if you have one already.
 The bounty is large.
 Riva made sure to offer pretty much every type of connection you really will ever need.